InvictusEmployee/Pancake-farm/README.md

             //when update pool accCakePerShare will += cakeReward.mul(1e12).div(lpSupply) on and on. pool.lastRewardBlock = block.number; // update the block number.
         }
-    ```

    uint256 _pid is number of pool which is 0(cake pool), 1, 2, 3, ... for other LP token pools

-    ```jsx
     if (block.number <= pool.lastRewardBlock) {
                 return
-    ```

    when the current block isn't more than lastrewardblock that was set in the constructor, do nothing

-    ```jsx
     uint256 lpSupply = pool.lpToken.balanceOf(address(this));
-    ```

    get the supply of LPtoken in masterchef address

-    ```jsx
     if (lpSupply == 0) {
                 pool.lastRewardBlock = block.number;
                 return; //when not adding lp here it will set pool.lastRewardBlock = block.number; }
-    ```

    when add the LP pool first time by admin, lpSupply will be 0 which will only change the pool.lastRewardBlock (the latest block that reward was calculated) to be the current block number

-    ```jsx
     uint256 multiplier = getMultiplier(pool.lastRewardBlock, block.number);
-    ```

    getMultiplier(pool.lastRewardBlock, block.number) will get the amount of bonus*(block between block.number and pool.lastRewardBlock) ; bonus = 1 (admin set it)

-    ```jsx
      uint256 cakeReward = multiplier.mul(cakePerBlock).mul(pool.allocPoint).div(totalAllocPoint);
-    ```

    cakeReward is the amount of multiplier(block distance*bonus) times cakeperblock times the proportion of that pool allocation point comparing to the total  allocation point of all pools

-    ```jsx
     cake.mint(devaddr, cakeReward.div(10))
     cake.mint(address(syrup), cakeReward);
-    ```

    mint cake using cake contract to developer address with the cakeReward.div(10) CAKE

    mint cake to syrup address in order to distribute to the users later.

-    ```jsx
     pool.accCakePerShare = pool.accCakePerShare.add(cakeReward.mul(1e12).div(lpSupply));
     //when update pool accCakePerShare will += cakeReward.mul(1e12).div(lpSupply) on and on. pool.lastRewardBlock = block.number; // update the block number.
         }
-    ```

    accCakePerShare = amount of cake user will get per one share LP token.
 Multiply by 10^12 in order to avoid the decimal in Solidity

    lastly, update the blocknumber

 ## Deployed Contracts / Hash